GAP and C&O Towpath Tour

 Day 8: We continue to follow the river today on the C&O. Along the way, you can opt to take a short detour across the river to Harpers Ferry National Historical Park.
 It was here that abolitionist John Brown launched a raid in an attempt to free slaves.
 His hanging in 1859 helped focus the nation’s attention on the moral issue of slavery and begin the Civil War.

-Later in the day, we hope to take a ride on White’s Ferry.
-However, the ferry's operation has been under litigation since late 2020 and is still closed.
-It's the last of 100 ferries on the Potomac River still in operation, which uses a wire cable to cross cars and bicycles to the other side.
-Hopefully, it will reopen soon.
-Then we’ll overnight in Leesburg, VA.
-44 miles, elevation +540’/-607.
+When we introduced this tour, we included a ride on White’s Ferry.
+However, the ferry’s operation has been under litigation since late 2020 and is still closed.
+It was the last of 100 operating ferries on the Potomac River, which used a wire cable to cross cars and bicycles to the other side.
+We will shuttle across the river from Rock Point, MD to our hotel in Leesburg, VA.
+25 miles, elevation +256’/-438’.

 DAY 9: We complete our epic ride by cycling into Arlington, VA today.
 But first, we ride over the only wooden aqueduct on the C&O, visit Riley’s Lockhouse, where Girl Scouts dressed in period clothing sometimes lead tours, and stop at the Great Falls Overlook.
 It offers views of the mile-long rapids and 20-foot waterfalls as the Potomac roars toward the Chesapeake Bay.